 Alcatel has demoed a mobile phone with a transparent solar panel over the screen that would let users charge their phone by simply placing it in the sun.

-Although it's not likely to be commercially available until 2015, the company hopes that it will go some way to solving the daily issues of never having enough battery power.
+Although it's not likely to be commercially available for some time, the company hopes that it will go some way to solving the daily issues of never having enough battery power.
 The phone will work with direct sunlight as well as standard lights, in the same way regular solar panels.

 Aluminium-air battery gives 1,100 mile drive on a charge

 A car has managed to drive 1,100 miles on a single battery charge.
 The secret to this super range is a type of battery technology called aluminium-air that uses oxygen from the air to fill its cathode.
 This makes it far lighter than liquid filled lithium-ion batteries to give car a far greater range.

 Urine powered batteries